limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 ### Flag: 2

 Notice that the way for `nicky` to log in is through `ftp`?
 I know that `ftp` is available from the `nmap` scan.
-Armed with this information, let's give a shot to `hydra` with the wordlist I built earlier on, and try to brute-force our way in.
+Armed with this information, let's give a shot to `hydra` and the wordlist I built earlier on, and try to brute-force our way in.

 ```
 # hydra -l nicky -P cewl.txt -f -o hydra.txt -e nsr -t 64 ftp://192.168.10.130)